Tehseen-Meo567/Cyber-LAW-GPT/README.md

 ## How it works

-1. On startup the app downloads the cyber-law PDF from a Google Drive link (or you can upload the PDF manually in the sidebar).
+1. On startup the app looks for the cyber-law PDF in this order:
+   1. **A `.pdf` file committed in the same folder as `app.py`** (most reliable — recommended for deployment, no network dependency).
+   2. A Google Drive link (used only if no PDF is bundled locally).
+   3. A manual upload via the sidebar (always available as a fallback).
 2. The PDF text is extracted page-by-page and split into overlapping chunks.
 3. Each chunk is embedded locally with `sentence-transformers` (`all-MiniLM-L6-v2` — free, no API key, runs on CPU) and indexed in FAISS.